abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 # config with multer

-when making an api that upload files to the server you can use multer to handle the file upload using multer memory storage to save the file in memory as a buffer and then pass the file to the uploadFile method
+when making an API that upload files to the server you can use multer to handle the file upload using multer memory storage to save the file in memory as a buffer and then pass the file to the uploadFile method